 Non-claims-based Payment Categories and Subcategories Definition Corresponding HCP-LAN Category f.
-Payments to Integrated, Comprehensive Payment and Delivery Systems provide a comprehensive set of services to a designated patient population over a defined period of time.
+Per capita, non-claims payments paid to healthcare organizations and providers to provide a comprehensive set of services to a designated patient population over a define period of time.
 Services typically include primary care, specialty care, other professional and ancillary, inpatient hospital and outpatient hospital at a minimum.
 Certain services such as behavioral health or pharmacy may be carved out.
 This category differs from the global capitation category because the provider organization and the payer organization are a single, integrated entity.
-5 Other Non-Claims Payments Any other payments to a healthcare provider or organization not made on the basis of a claim for health care benefits and/or services that cannot be properly classified elsewhere.
+4C 5 Other Non-Claims Payments Any other payments to a healthcare provider or organization not made on the basis of a claim for health care benefits and/or services that cannot be properly classified elsewhere.
 This may include retroactive denials, overpayments, and payments made as the result of an audit.
 It also includes governmental payer grants and shortfall payments to providers (e.g., Disproportionate Share Hospital payments and FQHC wraparound payments).
-6 Pharmacy Rebates Payments, regardless of how categorized, paid by the pharmaceutical manufacturer or pharmacy benefits manager (PBM) to a payer or fully integrated delivery system.
+6 Payments, regardless of how categorized, paid by the pharmaceutical Pharmacy Rebates manufacturer or pharmacy benefits manager (PBM) to a payer or fully integrated delivery system.